+External Features:

-External Features of Pila Globosa: Shell of Pila:
+Shell of Pila:

-The shell of Pila globosa, as in other Gastropoda, is univalve but coiled around a central axis in a righthanded spiral.
-The top of the shell is the apex which is formed first and growth of shell takes place from it, the apex contains the smallest and the oldest whorl.
-Below the apex is a spire consisting of several successively larger whorls or coils followed by penultimate whorl and the largest whorl or body whorl which encloses most of the body.
+- The shell of Pila, as in other Gastropoda, is univalve but coiled around a central axis in a right-handed spiral. - > The top of the shell is the apex which is formed first and growth of shell takes place from it, the apex contains the smallest and the oldest whorl. - Below the apex is a spire consisting of several successively larger whorls or coils followed by penultimate whorl and the largest whorl or body whorl which encloses most of the body.